Generating and accessing manuals

 Basic usage

-lpdoc can be used directly from the command line, the Emacs editor, or from bundle manifest files (see bundles in the Ciao reference manual).
+lpdoc can be used directly from the command line, the supported IDEs (Emacs, VSC, the playground, etc.), or from bundle manifest files.

-The following provides the basic command-line usage and the main command line options available when invoking lpdoc.
+The following describes the basic command-line usage and the main command line options available when invoking lpdoc.
 The basic usage is:

 lpdoc [Options] Input

-where Input is the input file (a module or a documentation configuration file), and (optional) options specifying the selected target format (-t Format, as described in docformat/1), generation options --Name=Value (see doccfg for a complete list), as well as options to view or clean the generated documentation files.
+where Input is the input file (a module or a documentation configuration file), and (optional) options specifying the selected target format (-t Format, as described in docformat/1), generation options --Name=Value as well as options to view or clean the generated documentation files.

-Use lpdoc --help to see a complete list of the available command line options.
+Use lpdoc --help, Documentation configuration options and Admissible values for the documentation configuration options, or doccfg for a complete list of the available command line and configuration file options.

 Generating manuals

-Manuals can be generated from single module or from a collection of modules specified in a documentation configuration file (as described in Writing documentation) which defines how the documentation is structured, as well as options for its generation).
+Manuals can be generated from a single module, in which case no configuration file is needed.
+More complex documentation can be generated from a collection of modules, which are then specified in a documentation configuration file (generally SETTINGS.pl as described in Writing documentation).
+This file defines how the documentation is structured, as well as options for its generation.
 For example, executing from the command line:

 lpdoc file.pl